-ATLANTA — Strong and severe storms are moving through north Georgia and metro Atlanta early Thursday.
+ATLANTA — Strong and severe storms moved through north Georgia and metro Atlanta early Thursday.
+A tornado watch issued for counties in our area has now expired.

 [DOWNLOAD: Free WSB-TV Weather App for alerts wherever you go]